Formerly Sapphire Faith.

 I joined the Creative Writing Club at my school, and it makes me feel very inadequate.
 So, during the second meeting of the year (2013-2014), some people shared some of their work, and even the eloquent description of a piano piece written on a whim was better than anything I've ever written.
 Just a random fact.
 But this doesn't apply to FanFiction as much.

 So, yeah...
 I might write some more rambling on here...
 I'm praying that you don't think I'm some sort of weirdo.
 Believe it or not, but many of my classmates insist that I'm the smartest in the class.
 It probably didn't help that I was valedictorian of my eighth grade class.
-(Here's the video of.
+(Here's the video of my speech.
 Sorry for the nightmarish quality.
 Like my dad said in the description, our camcorder isn't HD.
 What he said after that is just embarrassing...)
 When I get 100% on an Algebra test, they always say, "That's 'cuz you're [Sapphire Faith]."
 (Sorry, I'm not comfortable putting my name up here... though I'm in the video.
 Well, no duh.
 It's my speech.)
 I beg to differ, however.

 (By the way, did you notice that I say "so" very often?)